M66B/FairEmail/FAQ.md

 **(79) How do I use synchronize on demand (manual)?**

 Normally, FairEmail maintains a connection to the configured email servers whenever possible to receive messages in real-time.
-If you don't want this, for example to be not disturbed or to save on battery usage, you can enable on demand synchronization in the account settings.
+If you don't want this, for example to not be disturbed or to save on battery usage, just disable synchronization in the advanced options.
-When enabled FairEmail will not keep a connection to the email server anymore, instead you can manually synchronize messages by either using pull-down-to-refresh or by using the folder menu *Synchronize now*.
+This will stop the background service which takes care of automatic synchronization and will remove the associated status bar notification.
+You can use pull-down-to-refresh in a folder or use the folder menu *Synchronize now* to manually synchronize messages.

 <br />